 The following theorem was first established in \cite{topological}:

-\begin{thm} \( (\B_k(\R^n), \b(\B_k(\R^n), \hB_k(\R^n))) = (\B_k(\R^n), F) \). \end{thm}
+\begin{thm} \( (\B_k(U), \b(\B_k(U), \hB_k(U))) = (\B_k(U), F) \). \end{thm}

-We immediately deduce the fundamental topological isomorphism of cochains and forms by J. Harrison and H. Pugh in \cite{topological}, without which results in this paper involving the inductive limit \( \hB(\R^n) \) would have little substance.
+We immediately deduce the fundamental topological isomorphism of cochains and forms by J. Harrison and H. Pugh in \cite{topological}, without which results in this paper involving the inductive limit \( \hB_k(U) \) would have less substance.

-\begin{thm} The space of differential \( k \)-cochains \( (\hB_k(\R^n))' \) with the strong (polar) topology is topologically isomorphic to the Fr\'echet space of differential \( k \)-forms \( \B_k(\R^n) \). \end{thm}
+\begin{thm} The space of differential \( k \)-cochains \( (\hB_k(U))' \) with the strong (polar) topology is topologically isomorphic to the Fr\'echet space of differential \( k \)-forms \( \B_k(U) \). \end{thm}